GeorgeX3400/GeorgeX3400/README.md

 - 👋 Hi, I’m @GeorgeX3400
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently a student in Computer Science
-- 💞️ I’m looking to collaborate on Unity projects.
 - 📫 How to reach me: e-mail-> george.fs311@gmail.com

 <!---